TCHAIKOVSKY, Pyotr Ilyich

 Denis Lossev, accompanying pianist

-In the professor Bron's opinion, the student's performance is very good but in general, it is limited in character, colors, sound… because she doesn't use the whole bow.
+For Professor Bron, the student’s interpretation has very good aspects, but in general, her interpretation is limited (in terms of character, colors, sound…) because she does not use the entire bow.

-The performance must transmit the feeling of movement even in the calm moments.
-Bron advises her not to use the second string, which is more suitable for other composers like Wieniawsky.
-Every time the theme is repeated, the student should rethink about how to play it.
-Zakhar Bron is not satisfied with the relationship between vibrato, legato and bow division that the student shows.
-He also mentions that Canzonetta derives from Canzona (song), and therefore the character should be very natural, simple and liggerissimo.
+There must always be a sense of movement, even in the quietest moments.
+Bron also recommends not using the second string, which is more appropriate for other composers such as Wieniawski.
+Each time the theme is repeated, she has to think about how she wants to play it.
+Zakhar Bron is not satisfied with the relationship between

-After that, they go over the movement and play it together, and then Bron indicates the places to make rubato and where replace the vibrato regarding the harmonies.
-Besides, he corrects other specific musical aspects to get more expressiveness.
+Afterward, they review the movement and play together, and fundamentally the professor indicates where to make rubato and where to place the vibrato according to the harmonies that are being produced, in addition to correcting other specific musical aspects for each moment to achieve greater expressiveness.

 Language: English